 PLANNING FOR CLEANLINESS = SUCCESS

 If you run a business or facility, you want to find ways to make your job easier, to keep people safe, and to keep your space tidy and appealing to your staff and your visitors.
-You know that the cleanliness of your building is a priority.
+The cleanliness of your building is a priority.
+Unclear expectations, not having a plan or system, and not understanding how or how often to clean can stop the best-intended manager from taking action and keeping their facility in pristine condition.